-Question No. 1: Is All Available Information Equally Relevant In Selecting A Candidate?
+Question No. 1: Is All Available Information Equally Relevant?

-The scope of a background screen can be as narrow as reviewing driving history or as broad as reviewing all information contained in any public and educational record.
-As you peruse the menu of screening choices you should ask yourself "What are we going to do with the results?"
-As you answer that question, remember the EEOC's announced suspicions about overemphasizing the value of criminal-history information during hiring.
+The scope of a background screen can be as narrow as reviewing driving history or as broad as reviewing all information contained in any public and education record.
+When perusing the menu of screening choices, ask yourself: "What are we going to do with the results?"
+When asking this question keep in mind the EEOC's announced suspicions about overemphasizing the value of criminal-history information during hiring.